EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Unprotected Data

-Party U and V must make sure that unprotected data and metadata do not reveal any sensitive information.
+The Initiator and the Responder must make sure that unprotected data and metadata do not reveal any sensitive information.
 This also applies for encrypted data sent to an unauthenticated party.
-In particular, it applies to AD_1, ID_CRED_V, AD_2, and ERR_MSG in the asymmetric case, and ID_PSK, AD_1, and ERR_MSG in the symmetric case.
+In particular, it applies to AD_1, ID_CRED_R, AD_2, and ERR_MSG in the asymmetric case, and ID_PSK, AD_1, and ERR_MSG in the symmetric case.
 Using the same ID_PSK or AD_1 in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
 The communicating parties may therefore anonymize ID_PSK.
 Another consideration is that the list of supported cipher suites may be used to identify the application.

-Party U and V must also make sure that unauthenticated data does not trigger any harmful actions.
+The Initiator and the Responder must also make sure that unauthenticated data does not trigger any harmful actions.
 In particular, this applies to AD_1 and ERR_MSG in the asymmetric case, and ID_PSK, AD_1, and ERR_MSG in the symmetric case.

 ## Denial-of-Service

 EDHOC itself does not provide countermeasures against Denial-of-Service attacks.
-By sending a number of new or replayed message_1 an attacker may cause Party V to allocate state, perform cryptographic operations, and amplify messages.
+By sending a number of new or replayed message_1 an attacker may cause the Responder to allocate state, perform cryptographic operations, and amplify messages.
 To mitigate such attacks, an implementation SHOULD rely on lower layer mechanisms such as the Echo option in CoAP {{I-D.ietf-core-echo-request-tag}} that forces the initiator to demonstrate reachability at its apparent network address.

 ## Implementation Considerations